Kaathiruppor Pattiyal: Production

 The filmmaker Balaiya D. Rajasekhar made his directorial debut through this venture and started its shooting process in 2017 and finished within a couple of months as a less budgeted film and was slated to an initial release on 2 March 2018 before its original release on 4 May 2018.
 The production team decided the film to be a simple and interesting premise set against an intriguing backdrop and the film was filmed and shot in Pondicherry.

-The production team roped in newcomer Sachin Mani to play male lead role alongside Nandita Swetha in the female lead role.
+The production team roped in Sachin Mani to play male lead role alongside Nandita Swetha in the female lead role.
 Aruldoss was chosen to play a serious role of a railway inspector in the most parts of the film despite being treated as a comedy drama film.

 The team also hired well known editor Ruben for editing and roped in M. Sukumar as the cinematographer.
 The art direction was handled by Lalgudi N. Ilayaraja who previously worked as an art director for the Vijay starrer Kaththi.